arielgabbay/tau-0368.3539/README.md

 7. The sixth Bleichenbacher stage is like the fifth stage but with the same challenge as in stage 2: the flag is changed every few minutes, so attacks should be made multi-threaded.
 8. The server for the seventh Bleichenbacher stage does not provide a simple timing oracle, but rather sleeps for 0 to 100 milliseconds on successful unpadding of a message.
 Once again, the CTF participants should modify their querying code accordingly.
 9. The eighth Bleichenbacher stage is to the seventh as the sixth is to the fifth.
 10. The server for the first Manger stage provides a simplified PKCS 1 OAEP padding oracle as in stage 1.
 In this stage, the Manger attack should be implemented.
 Once again, a summary of the attack implementation is provided and can be found on Overleaf (in the [same link](https://www.overleaf.com/read/nqhbvcmydsyz)).
+The flag is encrypted without padding (as in the first third and fourth Bleichenbacher challenges), so there's no need to implement PKCS OAEP unpadding.
-11. Once again, stage 8 is a parallelized version of stage 7.
+11. Once again, stage 2 is a parallelized version of stage 1.
+12. This stage is the same as the first Manger stage, but now the flag is padded, so it requires unpadding.
+13. Once again, stage 4 is a parallelized version of stage 3.

 ## Preparing the CTF